Mercerenies/a-turtles-troll/README.md

 * A Turtle's Troll has been updated to run in Minecraft 1.19.2.
 * A Warden appears near any player who spends more than five seconds in total darkness.
+* Allays automatically bond to the nearest player and have an infinite supply of flowers.
+* Killing (or exploding) non-charged creepers summons allays.
 * Added mangroves to leaf/log/plank effects.

 ### Version 1.18